 Back in the day when everyone went dancing and dressed for an evening out on the town, Johnny spent over twelve years performing at the most prestigious venues in North America, and with some of the finest society and swing bands.
 Some of the venues at which Johnny performed include The Fairmont in San Francisco and New Orleans, The Palmer House in Chicago, The St. Regis in New York City, The Royal York in Toronto, The Las Vegas Hilton, Harrah's Lake Tahoe, The Fountainbleau in Miami, and The Waldorf Astoria in New York City, to name a few.
 During his years on the bandstand, Johnny was not only a vocalist in his own rite, but also performed with or opened for some of the greatest acts in the music world, including Ella Fitzgerald, Johnnie Ray, Liberace, Tony Martin, John Gary, Sarah Vaughn, Billy Eckstine, Eddie Fisher, Margaret Whiting, Mel Torme, and many others.

-Step back with Johnny, and enjoy a night unlike any other to be found in the Southland – or anywhere in the nation, for that matter!
-Johnny returned to the stage again several years ago with his own live program in Los Angeles, where he serves as host to his many musical friends.
+Step back in time with Johnny, and enjoy a night unlike any other to be found in the Southland – or anywhere in the nation, for that matter!
+Johnny returned to the stage again several years ago with his own live show at Maxwell DeMille's Cicada Club in Los Angeles, where he served as host to his many musical friends.

 Johnny Holiday Entertainment , Inc.

 ...and Johnny sings a Bing Crosby Tribute with the Inimitable John Reynolds!